 Then one day I began volunteering at a local food bank.
 During one of my first days I ran into him.
-Surprised, I asked how long he had worked there.
-He said he had worked there for years.
+Surprised, I asked how long he had volunteered there.
+He said he had volunteered there for years.
 He described how he had grown up poor and this was his way of giving back from all that he had been blessed with.

-In that moment, I went from seeing this man as only a problem and someone I would rather not associate with to a companion in helping to create a better world.
+In that moment, I went from seeing this man as someone I would rather not associate with to a companion I would work with to help create a better world.
 I remember thinking how good it was to see this side of my coworker.
 After a while of working together to help the fight against hunger, we ended up becoming friends.

 Sometimes we can live or work beside someone without really getting to know them.
 Then, one day, something happens and we discover a completely different side of that person.

 I thought of this story as I reflected on the Transfiguration (Luke 9:28-36).

 Peter, James, and John had walked with Jesus and gotten to know him as a person and a teacher and a mentor.
 Then, at the Transfiguration they are for a moment given the opportunity to see who Jesus really is.
 As they did, they receive a glimpse of the power of the God who reigns supreme over all.
 They not only discover the presence of the Son of God in their lives, they also find hope of a better future.

 The experience is so good they wanted to remain there.

 God is showing up all around us every day, often through the people we encounter.
 Are we open to discovering that presence as God chooses to reveal it to us, even through the people and circumstances we would least expect?